Considering A Whole Food Plant-Based Diet? Read This First

 An individual who follows a WFPB diet avoids overly unhealthy foods and focuses on plants and complete, nutrient-dense foods.
 A WFPB diet includes veggies, fruits, ancient grains, legumes, nuts and seeds and natural sweeteners such as honey and maple syrup.
 WFPB is a healthful vegan diet as opposed to an unhealthy one.

 A vegan diet emphasizes what it removes, whereas a WFPB diet plan showcases the food it highlights: a massive variety of nutrient-rich whole foods.
 The term complete, in WFPB, describes minimally processed foods, recognizable in their pure, natural form.

-Simple Rules to Follow When Considering a Plant-Based Whole Food Diet
+Simple Rules to Follow When Considering A Whole Food PLANT BASED Diet

 The beauty of adopting a whole food plant-based diet is you don't need a computer to count carbs or calories.
 Yes, it's true that a caloric deficit will help you lose weight but eating this way shouldn't require deprivation.
 Just by changing the type of food you eat, you'll be amazed at how incredible you feel and how your body magically starts to transform.